 Some immigration consultants offer landing services after your application is approved.
 This service may include airport pickup, assistance in finding suitable housing, employment assistance, or other types of help that make settling into a new home more comfortable.
 If this is something you are interested in, make sure to ask during your consultation.

 Unfortunately, not every application for Canadian immigration will be approved.
 However, a good immigration consultant may be able to provide valuable assistance in reviewing your file and making recommendations on how to improve it.

-If you are looking for help navigating Canadian immigration, the 5S Immigration team would love to assist you.
+If you are looking for help navigating Canadian immigration, the Global Relocation Immigration team would love to assist you.
 As registered agents, we have the knowledge and experience necessary to help you achieve your goal; our mission is to see you settle comfortably in your new home.
 Reach out to us today to find out more about our services.